ramonbs/ramonbs/README.md

 ### :man_technologist: About Me :
   I am a passionate Web Developer and aspiring Software Engineer, with a focus on delivering cutting-edge front-end solutions.
 My expertise lies in advanced technologies such as React, Next, TypeScript, Tailwind, and SASS.
 I prioritize improving my knowledge in Design Patterns and clean coding practices, to ensure efficient and practical solutions for all projects.

   Aside from my professional pursuits, I have a deep passion for games, anime, and programming.
 In my free time, I contribute to volunteer work and care for my beloved pets.
-My long-term goal is to broaden my knowledge in back-end technologies, eventually becoming a full-stack developer.
+My long-term goal is to broaden my knowledge in new technologies, eventually becoming a senior.

  ### My Values
   I highly value authenticity, positivity, creative thinking, and practical problem-solving.
 These values guide me in all aspects of my life, both personally and professionally, and I strive to apply them in every project I work on.
 I believe in the importance of contributing to the community and working on open-source projects, as I believe sharing knowledge and skills can make a difference in the world.